 If you’re in this position, it is often much easier to get a bad credit loan.
 When managed responsibly, bad credit loans are often a good starting point for people trying to build or rebuild their credit history when they struggle to be accepted for other types of credit.

 They tend to come with higher interest rates and greater restrictions than other types of loan.
 The reason for this is that it balances out the risk to the lender that they may not get their money back.

 Guarantor loans are also a common option for those with poor credit ratings.

 The risk to the lender for advancing money to someone with bad credit is, understandably, much higher.
-Bad credit suggests to lenders that you have difficulty or little experiencing in managing credit and therefore these loans also tend to have higher interest rates and more restrictions.
+Bad credit suggests to lenders that you have difficulty or little experience in managing credit and therefore these loans also tend to have higher interest rates and more restrictions.

 However these loans still tend to have more attractive terms and conditions than bad credit loans alone.
-That’s because they involve signing up a guarantor to support your application; minimising this risk to the lender.
+That’s because they involve signing up a guarantor to support your application; minimizing this risk to the lender.

 Should you default on your loan repayments your guarantor, who could be a homeowner friend or family member with good credit, will be responsible for making the payment on your behalf.
 This assures the lender they’re more likely to get the money they’re owed if you default.

 Both, loans without guarantor and bad credit loans are available to those with poor credit.
 While guarantor loans require asking someone to pay back your loan if you are unable to, bad credit loans do not.